VA Benefits GuideUpdated: November 3, 2022

 VA benefits are offered to both currently serving service members and those who have retired or separated from the military.
-This article covers VA benefits offered to those who are no longer in uniform due to retirement or separation from military service.

 VA Benefits and Services for Those Who Have Retired or Separated From The Military